dxmann73/docker/alpine-openjdk/README.md

 Versions
 --------
 Alpine Linux: 3.8

-Java: The latest major version provided by the Alpine Linux version.
+Java: The latest major version provided by the Alpine Linux version, currently this is 1.8.0_171 (see below)

 Build
 --------